NorthernBUG/northernbug.github.io/meeting_details/northernbug15.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d437.42812992771366!2d-1.0581898615629475!3d53.947539295404944!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x487931816290c809%3A0xe6e5582ba25129e1!2sDepartment%20of%20Biology%20Reception!5e0!3m2!1sen!2suk!4v1765975664302!5m2!1sen!2suk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

+# What to expect

+NorthernBUG meetings are open to anyone interested in bioinformatics or its application in life science research.
+Meetings are free, and lunch is provided!

+These meetings focus on being a user group for the benefit of all.
+Talks and posters do not have to be a polished and complete body of work, but can be an opportunity to discuss your research with others experienced in the area.
+All speakers have been encouraged to leave 20% of their time for questions and discussion.
+There is always a friendly atmosphere, with discussions around techniques, training and education, as well as broader applied research areas.

 # Registration

 Registration has now closed.

 # Travel scholarships

-We have been supported by the UKRI Digital Research Skills Catalyst who will be providing up to 5 travel scholarships for the meeting!
-Please register and [then apply via this google form](https://docs.google.com/forms/d/e/1FAIpQLSdGjgcBSc2E_mLy8yr6mxdJQuNVYGy_soVkbb1O1n2Iow_3yA/viewform).
+Thank you for the support of the UKRI Digital Research Skills Catalyst in providing travel scholarships for this meeting.
+These have now closed and we will announce the winners shortly.

 # Agenda

 Posters and talks will be judged by all attendees using Google Forms, with prizes awarded for the top scoring.

-If you have a suggestion you'd like us (or organisers of the next meeting) to take on board, let us know!.
+If you have a suggestion you'd like us (or organisers of the next meeting) to take on board, let us know!

 | Time          | Speaker | Presentation | Information |
 |---------------|---------|--------------|-------------|